 If you often wake up 2 or more times in one night to use the bathroom, you probably have nocturia.
 You may also notice that you feel groggy during the day and your productivity may even be impacted.
 If this sounds like you, don’t let it go untreated.

 If none of these behavioral options work, you’ll need to make a visit to your doctor to rule out some of the other potential causes of your nocturia.
-Your doctor can also prescribe a medication specifically for nocturia to help eliminate your nighttime bathroom trips (Noctiva, the first FDA approved treatment of nocturia has recently become available).
+Your doctor can also prescribe a medication specifically for nocturia to help eliminate your nighttime bathroom trips.

 Need help finding a specialist near you?
 Use our specialist finder!